ZornsLemma/basictool/README.md

 The executable has the ROM images compiled into it, so it can be copied wherever you want to install it and it should just work.

 If you're not on a Unix-like system you may need to create your own build script or project file for your IDE. src/Makefile may be a good starting point; alternatively there is a simple shell script src/make.sh which will perform a build and it may be easiest for you to translate that into your platform's equivalent of a shell script.
 If you do this, please consider sending me the results so I can add them and make it easier for other people to build on your platform.

+## Getting help

+If you have problems or suggestions for improvement, you can raise an issue or submit a pull request in github.
+Alternatively you may like to post in the [basictool thread](https://stardot.org.uk/forums/viewtopic.php?f=55&t=22210&p=315577#p315577) on the [stardot](https://stardot.org.uk) forums.

 ## Credits and thanks